yevgenykuz/java-maven-starter/CONTRIBUTING.md

 Bugs can be reported by opening an issue.
 Please provide as much information as possible.
 Ideally, that would include a small sample project that reproduces the problem.

-## Fixing Bugs, Adding Enchancements, Features and Documentation
+## Fixing Bugs, Adding Enhancements, Features and Documentation
 Code and documentation can be contributed by replying to an open issue to get it assigned to you, or by creating a new issue.
 **Please make sure you get a response from one of the maintainers before you start working.**
 You can find instructions on building the project in [README.md][2].